ethmarks/msct/README.md

 ## Why?

-I wanted to be able to easily convert between Marks units and normal units, both for myself and for any readers of my post.
+I wanted a tool that could natively handle Marks units so that my post's readers could experiment with the Marks system.
 Obviously, no existing unit conversion tool supported the Marks system, so I decided to make my own. msct is the result.

 ## Frontend